1. General Questions

 What development environments does Tapjoy support?

-Tapjoy supports native iOS and Android, and we have plugins for Unity3d and Adobe AIR as well.
+Tapjoy supports native iOS and Android, and we have a plugin for Unity3d as well.
 We also have a C++ library for those using Cocos2d-x.

 What open source software is included in the Tapjoy SDK?

 Here is the open source list ("Open Source Software") for the Tapjoy SDK.

 What information does the Tapjoy SDK send to Tapjoy?